bogdan/bogdan.github.com/slides/fighting_fat_models/one/01_slide.md

 * Hard to keep all team informed about all services in the App
 * Don't provide default behavior
-* Need to serve too many parameters as you adapt service for edge cases
+* Hard to support as number of contexts goes higher

 !SLIDE

-## Observers
+## Observers with option

     @@@ ruby